Maximus-MA/OCaMLearn/Design.md

 ```

 In this test, we initialize `data` and `shape`, then use `create` to generate an `ndarray`.
 The `max` function is called to find the maximum value, and an assertion is used to verify the result.

-#### 3. Implementation

-We have implemented almost every function for `ndarray` and written thorough tests for all finished functions.
-This includes:

-- Initialization methods (custom, Xavier, Kaiming)
-- Broadcasting operations
-- Element-wise and matrix operations
-- Statistical functions (e.g., `sum`, `mean`, `max`, `min`) with axis support
-- Reshaping and slicing functionalities

-Our tests validate that each function performs as expected, ensuring robust and reliable operation of the library.